-I wrote this Film Analysis for my Humanities 319 class after watching a feature film at Arab Film Festival 2006.
-Got an “A” grade for my effort.
+I wrote this Film Analysis for my Humanities 319 class after watching a feature film at the Arab Film Festival 2006.
+I got an “A” grade for my effort.
 Feel free to quote me, but don’t steal my words.
-I have enhanced this post with pictures from the movie, hope you like the pictures and the analysis.
+I have enhanced this post with pictures from the movie, I hope you like the pictures and the analysis.

 Director: Josef Fares

 Production notes: Shot in Lebanon/Sweden in the year 2005.
 Starring Imad Creidias as Zozo.

 “With nothing but a red suitcase, passport, and fuzzy yellow chick in hand, a boy named Zozo flees war-torn Beirut circa 1987 for safety in Sweden.
 Plagued by survivor’s guilt, his days are fraught with recurring visions of family, destruction, and the supernatural, but his happiness comes through hard-earned trials.”

 The film vividly portrays the heartfelt story of a young boy who lost his family to the Lebanese civil war in the 1980s.

 11-year-old Zozo is preparing to leave war-torn Lebanon for Sweden with his family when a misfortunate bombing takes place on his apartment building, causing him to lose his entire family.

 But even when all seems lost for this young boy, there is still some comfort in the fact that he can go live with his grandparents in Sweden.

 For Zozo, Sweden was always a thought of peace, a place where there are no conflicts and where nature is in harmony.

 Being able to go to Sweden was a great opportunity and a strong hope for life again.
 Just when all seemed dark, this opportunity brought a new light into Zozo’s life.
 Only after landing in Sweden did Zozo face the harsh reality of adjusting to a new and completely foreign place.